–1 Corinthians 6:4Therefore, if you have disputes…appoint as judges (arbitrators) even men of little account in the church!

 Arbitration is usually cheaper and faster than going to court, but it can still be expensive.
 Arbitrators control the amount of time spent in arbitrations.
 They have extremely broad, discretionary power to manage the process as they see fit.
 This includes the authority to determine how much time parties will be given to prepare, whether a preliminary hearing will be held, the date and time of the evidentiary hearing, how many days the hearing will last and whether requests to postpone the hearing will be allowed.
 Second, arbitrators generally charge an hourly fee for all time spent on a case, although some charge a daily rate.
 Arbitrator compensation varies, but in cases with especially thorny, complex issues or involving multiple parties, it can be significant.
 However, well-trained, conscientious arbitrators who diligently work to efficiently resolve the disputes before them help keep the total cost of the process reasonable.
 Christians can proactively reduce the cost of arbitration by carefully crafting the agreement that commits them to use arbitration.

-Compared to litigaiton, arbitration is more informal and flexible and, therefore, is often less stressful.
+Compared to litigation, arbitration is more informal and flexible and, therefore, is often less stressful.
 The emotional toll in arbitration can, however, be quite high, especially if the material issues are particularly contentions or if personal issues such as integrity, honest, competency, and decision-making are involved.
 Even when such issues are not central to the dispute or conflict, the hearing can be emotionally draining for the participants if their case presentations are extremely adversarial.

 *NOTE: PeacePoint can only provide arbitration services to parties who agree to arbitrate.
 Therefore, you should contact the others involved in the controversy to see if they are willing to arbitrate.
 At your request, and at no cost to you, we will gladly communicate directly with the others involved to explain arbitration, answer questions and address any concerns.